RomRaider/RomRaider/Building_RomRaider_VSCode.md

 	}

 1. At the top of the debug panel, you'll see a label '**Run And Debug**' and a drop down box.
-	> - From the dropdown box select the appropriate option depending on whether you want to debug Romraider Editor or Romraider Logger.
+	> - From the dropdown box select the appropriate option depending on whether you want to debug RomRaider Editor or RomRaider Logger.
 	> - Press the play button next to the dropdown or press F5.
 	> - You will likely get a popup: 'Build failed, do you want to continue?'
 Click Proceed.
-	> - Romraider should launch.
+	> - RomRaider should launch.

 1. If you're still here, Congrats!
-You are now able  to debug Romroader.
+You are now able to debug RomRaider.
 You can set breakpoints in the source code, and step through the code.

 1. If the steps above didn't work, please review them to make sure you didn't miss anything.
 If it still doesn't work contact me via my github account below.